Rockouunderscore/lua-rck-dont-starve-together-mods/README.md

 # Rockou_'s Don't Starve Together Mods
-this repository contains all of my Don't Starve Together mods
+This repository contains all of my Don't Starve Together mods

 Note they are not perfect, they are mostly mods I've made for myself and thought would be fun to share